danpaul81/training/00_terraform/Readme.md

 configure a local aws cli with credentials allowing creation of VPC/IGW/EC2 VM

-create IAM User with following Permission "AmazonEC2ContainerRegistryPowerUser" and create Access Key ID and Secret Access Key ID
-(from now on referenced as ecr-user)
+create IAM User with Permission "AmazonEC2ContainerRegistryPowerUser" and create Access Key ID and Secret Access Key ID (from now on referenced as ecr-user)

 Also note the AWS Account ID of this user

-The key/secret will be stored plain text within the VMs.
+Note: The key/secret will be stored plain text within the VMs.
 So you should least privilege them by limit permissions!

 create a AWS ECR Repository and note the repository link.
 This will be needed to push container Images during the Lab Sessions